yusufhayirli/movie-application/README.md

 - Search movies by name, year, and type (e.g., movie, series, episode).
 - Fetch additional pages for more results using pagination.
 - Error handling for API responses and loading states.
+- While using the application, if anything goes wrong, you can get help from __https://www.omdbapi.com/__ about the limitations.

 ## Installation